Total Studies

 Last Updated: March 5, 2026

 This list identifies AI/ML-enabled medical devices authorized for marketing in the United States.
-Demographic data for these devices is not reported by the FDA; the dashboard displays 100% "Not Reported" for all demographic categories.
+Demographic data for the testing of these devices is not reported systematically by the FDA.
+In the tab "(Beta) AI Demographic Extraction" we plan on extracting any provided demographic data from FDA 510(k)/De Novo/PMA summary pdf documents.

 Devices by Medical Panel